chikamichi/presentations/README.md

 # Talks I talked

 Not exhaustive in any way.
 Use with caution.
-Most of them lack the talkative, live performance :)
+Most of them lack the talkative, live performance and, sometimes, demos ;)

 ## English

-*TODO: host and link my English prez*
+* 11/2011 **[HTML5 Games](http://chikamichi.github.com/presentations/HTML5-Games)** ([source](https://github.com/chikamichi/presentations/tree/master/src/html5-games)) — 4-parts prez about crafting a game (engine) using modern techniques, such as HTML5, and good old sense.
+In progress!

 ## French